Donnay

 Donnay Sports is a sports equipment brand currently owned by Frasers Group.
 The company was founded in 1910 by Emile Donnay and was based in Couvin, Belgium.
 Donnay manufactured wooden tennis rackets from 1934, and, by the 1970s, was the largest manufacturer of tennis rackets in the world.
 However, the company failed to adapt to the new market for graphite rackets, and entered administration in 1988.
 After a succession of owners, the brand was eventually sold to Sports Direct International, who continue to license the use of the brand worldwide.

-Nowadays, Donnay commercialises tennis rackets, strings, and bags.
+Presently, Donnay commercialises tennis rackets, strings, and bags.
 Donnay rackets were used professionally in Europe by Björn Borg from 1975 until his retirement in 1983.
 Other professionals included Andre Agassi, Rod Laver, and Greg Rusedski.

 History

 The company was founded in 1910 by Emile Donnay (1885–1972) as a wooden tool handle manufacturing co-operative with six employees.
 Emile Donnay had little education and a modest background.
 The company began to diversify into other wooden products, including a bow for archers, which continues to be reflected in the Donnay bow-shaped logo.
 In 1924, Donnay built premises in Couvin.

 The company manufactured its first tennis rackets in 1934.
 In the early 1950s, the company won a valuable contract to produce tennis rackets for Wilson.

 By 1969, Donnay was the world's largest manufacturer of tennis rackets.
 By the early 1970s, Donnay was producing two million rackets a year, 1.3 million of which were shipped to Wilson for distribution.
 Production suffered in 1973, when Wilson relocated its tennis racket production to Taiwan.